 Key ChatGPT security risks

-As AI adoption accelerates in the enterprise space, so do the security risks associated with tools like ChatGPT.
-Understanding these risks is crucial for businesses to implement effective safeguards.
+As AI adoption speeds up in the enterprise space, so do the security risks associated with tools like ChatGPT.
+The first step in protecting against these risks is recognizing the specific threats these tools introduce.

 One of the greatest risks of using AI chatbots is the accidental exposure of sensitive data.
 Employees may input confidential information, customer records, or proprietary strategies into the chatbot without realizing that OpenAI or third-party providers might store or analyze this data.
 This can lead to compliance violations and unintended data leaks.

-Threat actors can use ChatGPT to craft highly convincing phishing emails or impersonate legitimate users in real-time conversations.
-Cybercriminals may use AI-generated content to trick company employees into revealing login credentials, financial details, or other sensitive data.
+Threat actors can use ChatGPT to craft highly convincing phishing emails, making malicious communication look credible, or impersonate legitimate users in real-time conversations.
+They may also use AI-generated content to trick company employees into revealing login credentials, financial details, or other sensitive data.

 Since ChatGPT interacts with users and processes large amounts of information.
 If APIs and integrations aren't properly secured, organizations can be exposed to data breaches.
 If an attacker gains access to stored chatbot interactions, they could retrieve valuable internal data.